Tom Hiddleston: Varied roles and expansion (2015–present)

 Hiddleston was one of the narrators in the 2015 documentary Unity directed by Shaun Monson.
-He appeared as Jonathan Pine in the 2016 television mini-series The Night Manager based on the espionage and detective novel of the same name by John le Carré.
+He appeared as Jonathan Pine in the 2016 television mini-series The Night Manager based on John le Carré's novel of the same name.
 The series started filming in Spring 2015 and aired on BBC and AMC with Hugh Laurie also starring.
 Ben Travers of IndieWire noted that he carried the role of Pine from start to finish, "with an admirable determination and aptly unbreakable constitution."
 For his performance in the series he was nominated for several awards, including two Primetime Emmy Awards and won a Golden Globe Award for Best Actor.

 In early 2017, Hiddleston expressed his will to take a long break from work, and his desire to work again in theatre.
 Later the same year, he starred in Legendary Pictures' King Kong film, Kong: Skull Island.
 Released on 10 March, and directed by Jordan Vogt-Roberts, the film was a commercial success, earning over $566 million worldwide and received generally positive reviews.

-In September 2017, he played the title character in a limited run of William Shakespeare's Hamlet directed by Kenneth Branagh.
+In September 2017, he played the title character in a limited run of Shakespeare's Hamlet directed by Kenneth Branagh.
 The production ran for three weeks at a 160-seat theater, with the tickets given out by lottery system to raise money for RADA.
 Michael Billington of The Guardian called his performance "a compelling Hamlet with a genuine nobility of soul."
 Ann Treneman of The Times praised his performance writing that he made the role "completely his own, emotional, magnetic, canny, often frolicsome" and that is "a shame is that so few will see his HiddleHamlet."
 Following his successful run as Hamlet, Hiddleston was given 'The Red Book' a red-bound copy of Hamlet which originally belonged to stage actor Johnston Forbes-Robertson and passed down from one actor to another who they deemed the greatest Hamlet of their generation.